DLaMott/Npc/README.md

 ## Hello!

 This plugin allows a user to create an NPC that clones the user's skin.
+If users would like to use an entity skin simply type the skin name after the npc name upon creation.
 The NPC's location is then saved in a data.yml file to be reused after a server is shut down.
 The NPC will also display a message when the player clicks on the NPC.
 The messages are changeable within the given data.yml.
 Each spawned NPC can have their own custom message.

 Please refer to version history to find the correct version for your spigot server!
 This plugin at this time is not backwards compatible.
 You must download the correct plugin version per your spigot server version!
 Refer to below for correct versions: